francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 successfully as backprop, on deep models and large datasets.

-Despite some cool findings and a lot of fun had in the way, my work in the past 3 years strongly suggests that the answer to this question is "no".
-More precisely,
-> ***while deep neural networks trained with PC clearly show some advantageous properties over BP, these benefits are either negated or become computationally prohibitive at large scale, at least on standard digital hardware (GPUs)***.
+Despite some cool findings and a lot of fun had in the way, my work in the past 3 years strongly suggests that the answer to this question is "***No***".
+More precisely,  ***while deep neural networks trained with PC clearly show some advantageous properties over BP, these benefits are either negated or become computationally prohibitive at large scale, at least on standard digital hardware (GPUs)***.